Fade BG Image

 There isn't, but I can't exactly say that.

-"Investigate whether there's a threatening monster—how do you go about searching for that?"
+"Investigate whether there's a threatening monster.
+How do you go about searching for that?"

 "Got it, I'll participate.
 Can Ni… can Black and Ichika come along too?"

-Working is really a pain, but…
+Working is a huge pain, but…

 "It would be reassuring if Wataru were here too."